812352 Statistical analyses of ecological data (in Eng.)

 - Inhaltliche Voraussetzungen (erwartete Kenntnisse)

-The specificity of the course requires basic knowledge in statistics and aquatic ecology.
+The specificity of the course requires basic knowledge in MS Excel, statistics and interest in ecology.

 The objectives of the courses are to give an overview of applied statistics in aquatic ecology and to understand the scientific background and assumptions.